Principal Investigator

 Natalie Nunez

-Natalie is a first-generation college student working on her B.S. in Biology at CSUB.
+Natalie is a first-generation college student and graduated B.S. in Biology at CSUB.
 Natalie is interested in learning about and researching the effects that microplastics have on the environment and wildlife.
 One of the biggest reasons why Natalie decided to join the McNeish lab was because we love to do research and its interesting!
 Natalie wants to branch out into research while at CSUB, and use her research skills as a foundation for her future career goals that include getting her Masters after graduation.

-Natalie is a first-generation college student working on her B.S. in Biology at CSUB.
+Natalie is a first-generation college student and graduated B.S. in Biology at CSUB.
 Natalie is interested in learning about and researching the effects that microplastics have on the environment and wildlife.
 One of the biggest reasons why Natalie decided to join the McNeish lab was because we love to do research and its interesting!
 Natalie wants to branch out into research while at CSUB, and use her research skills as a foundation for her future career goals that include getting her Masters after graduation.

 Magaly Avalos